courros/hnco/README.md

 parallel hence take advantage of multicore architectures.
 To use GNU parallel, simply set the field `parallel` to `true`.

-There is also experimental support for remote execution at the moment limited to the following experiments: benchmark, maximum, dynamics.
+There is also limited support for remote execution.
 A list of remote hosts can be specified in `plan.json` under the name `servers`.
-For each server, a hostname (or ip address) and a username must be given.
-The path to the respective working directories must be the same.
-GNU parallel connects to servers with ssh and ssh login must not require a password.
+For each server, a hostname (or ip address) must be given.
+The relative working directories must be the same on each server.
+GNU parallel connects to servers with ssh.

 ### Autocorrelation